Chiodo53/astronomers/sparqlbooks/wdt_idref.sparqlbook.md

 We can also see that many properties are expressed using the Library of Congress catalogue vocabulary.

 Examples of properties can be found [in this file](../Wikidata/idref_properties_20250425.csv).

-In order to collect this information, and put it into a specific graph, we will use a dedicated Jupyter notebook

 ```sparql